-- 13. A reference to 'originator' or 'sponsor' means an 'originating ADI' as defined in paragraph 10(o) of Prudential Standard APS 120 Securitisation (APS 120). - 14.
-An ADI is not required to complete disclosure requirements related to the BCBS's internal assessment approach, the 'simple, transparent and comparable' framework or the IRB securitisation framework. - 15.
-An ADI must treat references to 1250 per cent risk weights as deductions from Common Equity Tier 1 Capital (CET1). - 16.
-An ADI must treat references to the Standardised Approach (SEC-SA) as the Supervisory Formula Approach as set out in Attachment C to APS 120.
+- 26. A reference to 'originator' or 'sponsor' means an 'originating ADI' as defined in paragraph 10(o) of Prudential Standard APS 120 Securitisation (APS 120). - 27.
+An ADI is not required to complete disclosure requirements related to the BCBS's internal assessment approach, the 'simple, transparent and comparable' framework or the IRB securitisation framework. - 28.
+An ADI must treat references to 1250 per cent risk weights as deductions from Common Equity Tier 1 Capital (CET1).